lsshym/large-file-upload/README.md

-# file-chunks-tools
+# file-upload-tools

-file-chunks-tools is a powerful and flexible library designed to handle the splitting, processing, and uploading of large files in chunks.
+file-upload-tools is a powerful and flexible library designed to handle the splitting, processing, and uploading of large files in chunks.

 ## Table of Contents